PiMaker/VRChatUnityThings/README.md

 [AudioLink](https://github.com/llealloo/vrc-udon-audio-link) is a system for providing audio data to world and avatar shaders.
 Some of my things here are compatible with it:

+* [ALInstrument](#alinstrument): Customizeable visualizer thingy to drop into your world here and there
 * [Audio Link Blend](#audio-link-blend): Have blend shapes react to audio, with minimal overhead
 * [Aurora](#aurora): Sync the Aurora between players and have it light up to the music (AudioLink is optional for this one!)